The Australian Aborigines have been using lemon myrtle in cooking, tea and as a remedy for cuts and abrasions for thousands of years.

 The leaves are great to have in the garden to make fresh tea, use in cooking or just scrunch between your fingers to enjoy the lemony fragrance.

-Researchers at NSW Charles Sturt University found that Lemon Myrtle has very good antibacterial activity and excellent antifungal activity.
-In fact, studies suggest that Backhousia (Lemon Myrtle) oil has better antibacterial and antifungal properties than the better known tea tree (Melaleuca alternanthera)
+Researchers at NSW Charles Sturt University found that Lemon Myrtle has excellent antibacterial and antifungal properties.
+In fact, studies suggest that Backhousia citriodora (Lemon Myrtle) oil has better antibacterial and antifungal properties than the better known tea tree (Melaleuca alternanthera)

 Lemon Myrtle oil has strong germicidal powers.
 In standard tests, Atkinson & Brice were able to demonstrate the antibacterial properties of the Lemon Scented Myrtle (Backhousia citriodora).
 Tests carried out by researchers on the Germicidal powers indicate that B. citriodora oil had double the rating on Eucalyptus citrodora in controlling Salmonella typhii, the test organism.